Petz recovery maps for qudit quantum channels: Introduction

 The article is structured as follows.
-We review the basic concepts of quantum channels and Petz recovery maps in Sec.~\ref{prelims}.
-In Sec.~\ref{geometrical} we present the volume of accessible states for a qubit under the Petz recovery channel after the action of a unital and a non-unital decoherence channel.
-We explore the behavior of the Petz map in higher dimensions and its implications on the recovery strategy in Sec.~\ref{Scalability}.
-We conclude in Sec.~\ref{conclusion}.
+In Sec.~\ref{prelims}, we provide a comprehensive review of the fundamental concepts surrounding quantum channels and Petz recovery maps.
+Sec.~\ref{Scalability} is dedicated to exploring the behavior of the Petz map in higher dimensions and its consequent implications on the recovery strategy.
+Our conclusions are presented in Sec.~\ref{conclusion}.
+In Appendix \ref{ap:non-uniform}, we offer an illustrative example of non-uniform amplitude damping, augmenting our discussion from Sec.~\ref{Scalability}.
+Additionally, in Appendix \ref{ap:geom_bloch}, we delve into further geometrical features of the Petz recovery maps, providing supplementary insights to the findings in Sec.~\ref{Scalability}.